-- Vermont's publicly funded health insurance programs are called Green Mountain Care and include: - Medicaid - Dr. Dynasaur (the state's CHIP program) - Green Mountain Care is separate from the Green Mountain Care Board (GMCB). - GMCB was created in 2011 by Act 48, the legislation that outlined a single-payer health care system for Vermont. - In 2014, Governor Pete Shumlin announced that the costs of a single-payer system were too high to proceed with implementation. - Had it been implemented, the single-payer program would also have fallen under the Green Mountain Care umbrella. - The GMCB remains a five-member committee-each appointed by the governor-with three main functions: - Regulate all hospital budgets and all payer rates - Test new innovations in health care delivery - Implement payment and delivery reforms
+- Vermont's publicly funded health insurance programs are called Green Mountain Care and include: - Medicaid - Dr. Dynasaur (the state's CHIP program) - Green Mountain Care is separate from the Green Mountain Care Board (GMCB). - GMCB was created by Act 48, the legislation that outlined a single-payer health care system for Vermont. - The GMCB remains a five-member committee-each appointed by the governor-with three main functions: - Regulate all hospital budgets and all payer rates - Test new innovations in health care delivery - Implement payment and delivery reforms